praxisnetau/silverstripe-moderno-admin/README.md

 To install this module manually, clone or download the repo, copy it to your document root ensuring the folder is called `silverstripe-moderno-admin` and finally run a `/dev/build`.

 ## Usage ##

+#### Resizable Site Tree:

+Moderno now includes a JavaScript enhancement for LeftAndMain which allows you to resize the site tree.
+Simply grab the right edge of the tree and drag to resize.
+The width is saved using a cookie and should be persisted between page refreshes and Ajax loads.

 #### Font Awesome for CMS menu items: